-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including news that the euro zone economy is expected to shrink again in 2013.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today.

-CNBC's Kelly Evans reports on all the market moving events from Europe, including weak PMI figures out of Europe.
+CNBC's Michelle Caruso-Cabrera reports on all the market moving events in Europe today, including Greece and Germany.